-In the Cold War era, Japan and the Soviet Union supposedly shared a secret about a stretch of the Baltic Sea between the Soviet Union and Sweden.
-Around the mid-20th century, the two nations collectively spread the idea that there was a landmass known as Finland on the stretch of ocean, to keep the good fishing between themselves.
-The Japanese were free to fish as much as they liked there without worrying about international laws, so long as they give a share to Russia.
+In the Cold War era, around the mid-20th century, Japan and the Soviet Union supposedly shared a secret about a stretch of the Baltic Sea between the Soviet Union and Sweden; the two nations collectively spread the idea that there was a landmass known as Finland on this stretch of ocean, to keep the good fishing spots to themselves.
+The Japanese were free to fish as much as they liked here without worrying about international laws, as long as they gave their fair share to Russia.

-As insane as it sounds, conspiracy theorists have come up with a significant amount of evidence to back it up.
-Finland isn’t a ‘popular’ country that many people visit, so not many can say that they have seen it for themselves.
+As insane as it sounds, conspiracy theorists have come up with a significant amount of evidence to back up the idea that Finland does not exist.
+Historically, Finland hasn’t been the most visited country on the planet, so few can say that they have seen it for themselves.

-They claim that the Trans-Siberian railway was built to transport the catch from the Baltic Sea to Japan under the guise of Nokia hardware, which explains why Japan is the biggest importer of the brand’s products despite the fact that very few people in the country actually use them.
+The theorists go on to claim that the Trans-Siberian Railway was built to transport the catch from the Baltic Sea to Japan under the guise of Nokia hardware, which explains why Japan is the biggest importer of Nokia products despite the fact that very few Japanese people use them.
+Even the name Finland proves the theory, they say, as it comes from “the fin of a fish” – ignoring the fact that in Finnish, the country is called Suomi.
 Another claim is that social democrats are using Finland as an idealised model for how a liberal social democracy should be.
-Even the name ‘Finland’ proves the theory, they claim, as it comes from the fin of a fish, ignoring the fact that in Finnish, the country is called ‘Suomi’.

-But what about the 5.5 million Finnish people themselves, and the thousands who emigrate to or visit Finland?
-The conspirators have thought of an answer to that too.
-Their claim is that the Finnish people, while believing that they live in Finland, are actually residing in small towns throughout Sweden, Estonia, and Russia, in remote forested areas.
+But what about the 5.5m people of Finland who live here, and the thousands who emigrate to or visit?
+The conspirators have an answer for that, too.
+They say the Finnish people, while believing that they live in Finland, are actually residing in small towns throughout Sweden, Estonia and Russia, in remote forested areas.
 This is where people travelling to Finland are actually flown to.

-However, just like any conspiracy theory, there is strong evidence against it as well.
-For one thing, it is easy to see Finland from an airplane, space craft, or satellite image.
+However, as with any conspiracy theory, there is strong evidence against it.
+For one thing, it is easy to see Finland from an airplane, spacecraft or satellite image.
 Theorists claim that the images are altered, but it would take a lot of time and resources to change every single one.
-They would also need to bribe every airline and pilot who flies to Finland to keep the secret.
+Every airline pilot who flies to Finland would also need to be bribed to keep the secret.

-Finland being invented during the 20th century doesn’t factor in the centuries of Finnish history, language, culture, arts, and the Finnish people still alive today who were born before the supposed fake Finland was invented.
+Finland being invented during the 20th century doesn’t account for the centuries of Finnish history, language, culture and arts – not to mention the Finnish people still alive today who were born before the supposedly fake Finland was invented.
 It would be impossible to trick an entire nation of people into believing that they are from a fake country.

 This article is part of Culture Trip’s Finland 100 campaign, celebrating everything Finnish on the country’s centenary.